-The primary para-clinical outcome of the STOP-IT study will be the rate of hematoma growth among spot-positive subjects at 24 hours, comparing subjects treated with rFVIIa to those treated with placebo.
-Hematoma growth will be defined as a and amp;gt; 33% or and amp;gt; 6 cc increase in volume.
+The primary para-clinical outcome of the SToP-iT study will be the rate of hematoma growth among spot-positive subjects at 24 hours, comparing subjects treated with rFViia to those treated with placebo.
+Hematoma growth will be defined as a [Greater Than] 33% or [Greater Than] 6 cc increase in volume.

 Secondary outcomes measures will be the rate of total hemorrhage volume growth (hematoma plus

 iVH) among spot-positive subjects and clinical outcomes among patients treated with rFViia vs.

 those treated with placebo. analysis will be performed for mortality at 90 days and good (modified Rankin Score 0-4) versus poor (modified Rankin Score 5-6) functional outcome.